 And Your law is within my heart.”

-Allow me to end this short commentary with these wonderful words that should echo in the ears of all who still believes that somehow there is something they can do to please God besides their simple but sincere trust and faith in the one whom God sent to pay our debt and remove sin’s power once and for all:
+Allow me to end this short commentary with these wonderful words that should echo in the ears of all who still believe that somehow there is something we can do to please God aside from our simple, but sincere trust in the One whom God has sent to pay our debt and remove sin’s power once and for all: